 California Motorcycle Technology Programs

 Several 2-year schools in California provide training in motorcycle repair and maintenance technology.
-Learn about the curricula and hands-on training experiences available at two of these schools.
+Learn about the curricula and hands-on training experiences available at one of these schools.
 Find out how these programs can help graduates prepare for entry-level positions or provide advanced training opportunities for those already working in the field.
-The table at this article's conclusion provides additional school data.

-- City College of San Francisco, in San Francisco, offers a motorcycle technician certificate and an associate's degree for aspiring technicians.
+- City College of San Francisco, in San Francisco, offers a motorcycle technician certificate and associate's degree program for aspiring technicians.

 City College of San Francisco

 The City College of San Francisco's Evans Campus is home to the School of Applied Science and Technology.
-The school's automotive technology department offers a certificate program and an Associate of Science degree for students interested in careers as motorcycle technicians.
+The school's automotive technology department offers an Associate of Science degree for students interested in careers as motorcycle technicians.

 Motorcycle Technician Certificate